Rina Foygel Barber: Recognition

 Barber won a Sloan Research Fellowship in 2016.
-In 2017 the Institute of Mathematical Statistics gave her their Tweedie New Researcher Award "for groundbreaking contributions in high-dimensional statistics, including the identifiability of graphical models, low-rank matrix estimation, and false discovery rate theory ... [and] development of the knockoff filter for controlled variable selection".
+In 2017 the Institute of Mathematical Statistics (IMS) gave her their Tweedie New Researcher Award "for groundbreaking contributions in high-dimensional statistics, including the identifiability of graphical models, low-rank matrix estimation, and false discovery rate theory ... [and] development of the knockoff filter for controlled variable selection".
+In 2020 she won the Peter Gavin Hall IMS Early Career Prize "for outstanding contributions to the development of methodology and theory for structured high-dimensional data problems such as sparse regression, sparse nonparametric models, and low-rank models, as well as scalable optimization techniques for nonconvex problems".

-She was elected as a Fellow of the Institute of Mathematical Statistics in 2023, for "groundbreaking contributions to selective inference including the development of the knockoff filter", "groundbreaking contributions to model-free predictive inference including the jackknife+ and adapting conformal inference to covariate shifts", and "being a role model in every possible way as a lecturer, communicator, and research adviser to students and younger researchers".
+She was elected as a Fellow of the IMS in 2023, for "groundbreaking contributions to selective inference including the development of the knockoff filter", "groundbreaking contributions to model-free predictive inference including the jackknife+ and adapting conformal inference to covariate shifts", and "being a role model in every possible way as a lecturer, communicator, and research adviser to students and younger researchers".

 Also in 2023, she was awarded a MacArthur Fellowship, for "Developing tools to reduce false positives and improve confidence in high-dimensional data models."
 The MacArthur Foundation particularly cited the development of knockoff filtering and jackknife+, writing that "Barber’s innovative work at the intersection of statistics, machine learning, and data science is critical to overcoming the challenges presented by use of high-dimensional datasets."

 She was elected to the National Academy of Sciences in 2025.